'Next thing there’s all these shots': Reports of shooting at Rotorua intersection

 ”I heard it.
 There were five shots and a squeal of tyres.”

-A police spokesperson said there was a reported sighting of a firearm in a vehicle on Old Taupō Rd about 12.30pm today.
+A police spokesperson said there was a reported sighting of a firearm in a vehicle on Old Taupō Rd about 12.30pm today and inquiries were ongoing.

 More to come.